OHI-Science/globalfellows/README.md

 # globalfellows
-Private repo for documenting and discussing OHI Global Fellows issues
+Private repo for documenting and discussing OHI Global Fellows issues..

+This is a place for timelines, issues, learning, score checks, etc.